shavitoor/wikiquotes-quote-of-the-day-grabber/README.md

 # Possible use cases

 Initially I used it to set a new motd in the vm's.
-But it can be used for other like purposes.
+But it can be used for other similar purposes.